solaeus/dust/README.md

 ## Inspiration

 [Crafting Interpreters] by Bob Nystrom was a great resource for writing the compiler, especially the Pratt parser.
 The book is a great introduction to writing interpreters.

-[A No-Frills Introduction to Lua 5.1 VM Instructions] by Kein-Hong Man was a great resource for the design of Dust's instructions and operation codes.
-The Lua VM is simple and efficient, and Dust's VM attempts to be the same, though it is not as optimized for different platforms.
-Dust's instructions were originally 32-bit like Lua's, but were changed to 64-bit to allow for more complex information about the instruction's arguments.
-Dust's compile-time optimizations are inspired by Lua optimizations covered in this paper.
+Had it been discovered sooner, some early implementations of Dust would have been both simpler in design and more ambitious in scope.

 [The Implementation of Lua 5.0] by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes was a great resource for understanding register-based virtual machines and their instructions.
-This paper is a great resource when designing new features.
+This paper was recommended by Bob Nystrom in [Crafting Interpreters].

+[A No-Frills Introduction to Lua 5.1 VM Instructions] by Kein-Hong Man has a wealth of detailed information on how Lua uses terse instructions to create dense chunks that execute quickly.
+This was essential in the design of Dust's instructions.
+Dust uses compile-time optimizations that are based on Lua optimizations covered in this paper.

+[A Performance Survey on Stack-based and Register-based Virtual Machines] by Ruijie Fang and Siqi Liup was helpful for a quick yet efficient primer on getting stack-based and register-based virtual machines up and running.
+The included code examples show how to implement both types of VMs in C.
+The performance comparison between the two types of VMs is worth reading for anyone who is trying to choose between the two.
+Some of the benchmarks described in the paper inspired similar benchmarks used in this project to compare Dust to other languages.

 [Crafting Interpreters]: https://craftinginterpreters.com/
 [The Implementation of Lua 5.0]: https://www.lua.org/doc/jucs05.pdf
 [A No-Frills Introduction to Lua 5.1 VM Instructions]: https://www.mcours.net/cours/pdf/hasclic3/hasssclic818.pdf
+[A Performance Survey on Stack-based and Register-based Virtual Machines^3]: https://arxiv.org/abs/1611.00467